dmlary/morrow/README.md

   end
 end

-# Start up the server, and add the poison
+# Run the server, adding each of the pieces we implemented; the Component,
+# System, and the command.
 Morrow.run do |c|
-  c.components[:poison] = Poisoned
+  c.components[:poison] = Poison::Component
-  c.systems << PoisonSystem
+  c.systems << Poison::System
   c.command[:poison] = Poison.method(:do_poison)
 end
 ```